-The Glasgow Community and Saferty Services (GCSS) Mediation Service is an approved Community Mediation provider under the Scottish Community Mediation Network’s Service Accreditation Scheme.
+The Community Safety Glasgow (CSG) Mediation Service is an approved Community Mediation provider under the Scottish Community Mediation Network’s Service Accreditation Scheme.

 The Mediation Service is free, confidential and impartial available to all citizens of Glasgow.
 Our service can be used in any situation where there is conflict, and all parties are assisted to talk things through and find common ground.

 Mediation is a voluntary process which can used whether a disagreement is a few days old or thirty years running.
 If you are having difficulties and you need a neutral, balanced third party, then you can contact us to discuss your point of view and we will help you look at ways in which things might move forward.

 We know that every situation is unique and we tailor the process to suit the parties involved.